 Child Care Centers and Private Preschools

-These programs are licensed through the Minnesota Department of Human Services (DHS) and provide care and education for children in age-based groups either for full days or part days.
-Often in free-standing buildings, businesses, community centers, or places of worship.
+These programs are licensed through the Minnesota Department of Human Services (DHS) or tribal human services agency and provide care and education for children in age-based groups, either for full days or part days.
+These programs are often in free-standing buildings, businesses, community centers, or places of worship.

 Public School Pre-Kindergarten Programs

 In-school or School Readiness programs are administered by the Minnesota Department of Education (MDE).
 They are “license exempt,” meaning they are legally unlicensed programs able to provide care without having a license from DHS.
-These programs are offered through public schools, including charter schools, and provide early childhood education with a goal of preparing children for kindergarten.
-Public schools may offer many options for children with families, including Family Literacy, extended day, and the School Readiness programs.
+Public schools, including charter schools, may offer many of these program options for children with families, including early childhood education and extended day, Family Literacy, and School Readiness programs.

 Family Child Care Homes

-Family Child Care (FCC) Homes are licensed through the county.
-These providers may care for up to 14 infants, toddlers, preschoolers, and school-age children in their homes.
+Family Child Care (FCC) Homes are licensed through the county or tribal human services agency.
+These professionals may care for infants, toddlers, preschoolers, and school-age children in their homes.
 Some family child care programs are also provided in businesses, places of worship, and schools.
-Many family child care providers offer planned play and scheduled activities that help children learn.
+Many family child care professionals offer planned play and scheduled activities that help children learn.

 School-Age Care Programs

-These programs care for children in kindergarten through sixth grade.
-They can be offered in a provider’s home or in a center, a school, community center, YMCA/YWCA, or park and recreation program.
+School-Age Care Programs care for children in kindergarten through sixth grade.
+They can be offered in a provider’s home or in a center, like a school, community center, YMCA/YWCA, or park and recreation program.
 These programs may be licensed or license-exempt, depending on the facility.
 School-age care is not eligible for a Parent Aware Star Rating.

 Early Head Start (prenatal to age 3) and Head Start (3 to 5-year-olds)

-Early Head Start and Head Start promote school readiness for young children from low-income eligible families.
+Early Head Start and Head Start and their child care partners serve young children from low-income eligible families.
+Programs may be based in centers, schools, or family child care homes.
 These programs have comprehensive services that support the mental, social, and emotional development of children from prenatal to age 5.
 In addition, programs provide health, nutrition, social, and other services.
-Program services are responsive to each child and family ethnic, cultural and linguistic heritage.
+Program services are responsive to each child and family ethnic, cultural, and linguistic heritage.
 Early Head Start and Head Start encourages the role of parents as their child’s first and most important teachers.
 Programs build relationships with families that support positive parent-child relationships, family well-being, and connections to peers and community.

 This is short-term care for a few hours at a time.
 It is usually offered in shopping malls or community centers.